Cost of Soffit and Fascia Painting

 Location of Property

-The location of your property can also affect the overall cost of the job.
-Homeowners based in and around the London area can expect to pay around £40-£100 more per day for the cost of labour than those based in the North or other parts of the UK.
+The location of your property can also affect the job's overall cost.
+Homeowners based in and around the London area can expect to pay around £40 to £100 more per day for the cost of labour than those based in the north or other parts of the UK due to the cost of living differences.

 What's Involved in Painting Soffits and Fascias?

-Although every job will be different, below is a simple overview of what is likely to be involved when a contractor comes to paint your soffits and fascias:
+Wondering how to paint soffits and fascias?
+Although every job will be different, here's a simple overview of what is likely to be involved when a contractor comes to paint your soffits and fascias:

-2. Treat the wood with a wood preserver and allow it to dry overnight.
+- Treat the wood with a wood preserver, and allow it to dry overnight.

-6. Once the primer is dried, sand it with fine sanding paper lightly.
+- Once the primer is dried, lightly sand it with fine sanding paper.

-7. Once you've completed the above preparation steps, you can now paint the fascia boards and soffits.
+- Once you've completed the prep, you can paint the fascia boards and soffits.

 Can I Paint Fascias and Soffits Myself?

-You can paint fascias and soffits yourself; however, it is quite a labour-heavy job that requires spending a lot of time up a ladder.
-You shouldn't attempt to complete this as a DIY project unless you are comfortable working on a ladder for long periods of time.
+You can paint fascias and soffits yourself.
+However, it is quite a labour-heavy job that requires spending a lot of time up a ladder, so you shouldn't attempt to complete this as a DIY project unless you are comfortable working on a ladder for long periods.

 For safety, you should always have someone working with you so that they can hold the ladder for you while you work.
-Some homeowners prefer to hire scaffolding for this type of work for safety; however, you should be aware that this will incur an additional cost.
+Some homeowners prefer to hire scaffolding for safety purposes, which will incur an additional cost.

 Building Regulations & Planning Permission for Painting Soffits and Fascias

 Painting your fascia boards and soffits doesn't generally require planning permission.
-However, if you live in a listed building or a conservation area, you should contact your local authority just to be sure.
+However, if you live in a listed building or a conservation area, you should contact your local authority to check if there are any colour conventions or finishes you need to abide by.

 You also won't need to worry about building regulations when painting your soffits and fascia boards.
-However, if you live in a listed building or a conservation area, you should contact your local authority just to be sure.
+But, as above, if you live in a listed building or a conservation area, you should contact your local authority ahead of any changes just to be sure.

 Hiring Contractors to Paint Soffits and Fascias Checklist